martucs/42_minishell/README.md

  -------------------------------------------------------------------------------
 The step to go from tokens to commands is actually pretty easy once you know how bash behaves.
 When you know the patterns/logic that it uses to analyze a string, everything becomes much more clear and easy.

+If you have already done tokenization you must have analyzed how bash separates words from tokens, how it handles spaces, etc, so this step I would say is similar and easier to write in code.

 Here are some basic patterns that are ALWAYS true:
-- After a redirection token(<, <<, >, >>) the next thing to the right is always going to be the filename/limiter in the case of the heredoc -> in any case, A WORD
+- After a redirection token (<, <<, >, >>) the next thing to the right is always going to be the filename/limiter in the case of the heredoc -> in any case, A WORD

     examples: